howdareyoureview/howdareyoureview.github.io/_posts/2017-12-19-review-call-me-by-your-name.md

 ---
 layout: post
-title: "Review: Call Me by Your Name | 88 B+"
+title: "Call Me by Your Name"
 image: 'https://res.cloudinary.com/how-dare-you-review/image/upload/c_fill,h_399,w_760/v1528850686/Call-Me-By-Your-Name-1-1600x900-c-default.jpg'
 description: Call Me by Your Name isn't just pretty, it's the type of pretty that lulls you into a trace as it runs.
 category: 'romance'